 A charity, like a bank, must do due diligence on the persons and firms with which it does business.
 Due diligence is critical for reducing financial crime, and a bank will expect a charity to have diligence measures in place.
 Charities must consequently implement risk-based procedures to ensure they have sufficient information about donors, beneficiaries, workers, volunteers, connected organizations/member organizations, partners, and suppliers.
 A risk-based strategy implies that the larger the hazards, the greater the amount of due diligence necessary.

 Charities, for example, should understand where contributions originate from and why any limits are imposed.
 Charities should get to know the individuals and organizations with which they collaborate and keep an eye out for odd situations.
 Terrorists and other criminals have previously utilized charities to transfer funds to affiliated organizations.
 Charities that operate in sanctioned or otherwise high-risk nations must ensure that they follow all relevant sanctions and export control rules.
-There may be extra financial crime concerns, including corruption if the organization is engaging with a "politically exposed person."
+There may be extra financial crime concerns, including corruption if the organization is engaging with a Politically Exposed Person (PEP).
 Charities must also be confident that their partners, even if they are members of the same family or federation, are running their finances according to the charity's standards and their statutory duties.